 Job Title and Responsibilities

 I joined Staffordshire University as a Lecturer in Psychology in September 2015.
-As an alumni, I received my BSc (Hons) in Forensic Science and Psychology from Staffs in 2010.
-I then moved to the University of Kent to complete an MSc in Social and Applied Psychology in 2011, before beginning my PhD in Social Psychology at Kent.
+As alumni, I received my BSc (Hons) in Forensic Science and Psychology from Staffordshire University in 2010.
+I then moved to the University of Kent to complete an MSc in Social and Applied Psychology, graduating in 2011, before staying at the University of Kent to begin my PhD in Social Psychology.
 My PhD aimed to examine and attempt to address the social psychological consequences of conspiracy theories, which was supervised by Prof Karen Douglas.
-During my PhD, I worked as an Associate Lecturer at Kent and a Sessional Academic at Canterbury Christ Church University.
+During my PhD, I worked as an Associate Lecturer at the University of Kent and a Sessional Academic at Canterbury Christ Church University.
 I also worked as a Research Assistant on several projects.
-After completing my PhD in 2014, I then moved to Lancaster University to work as a Research Associate, with Prof Paul Taylor.
+After submitting my PhD in late-2014 (and completing my viva in 2015), I then moved to Lancaster University to work as a Research Associate, with Prof Paul Taylor.

-Alongside my PhD and postdoctoral role, I have been an active member of the British Psychological Society.
-I am a current committee member of the Social Psychology Section.
-I was the Section’s Postgraduate Officer for two years, before being appointed as their Web Officer.
+Throughout my acadamic career to date, I have been an active member of the British Psychological Society.
+I am a current committee member of the BPS Social Psychology Section, where I am the Honorary Secretary.
 I am also a member of the BPS Research Board, where I represent the views of early career researchers.

 PhD in Social Psychology, University of Kent (Thesis title: The social psychological consequences of conspiracy theories)